ashrafemad/currency_converter/README.md

 2- make sure to place `.env` file in the root directory [there is an env.example file](example.env) to be used as reference

+3- create a database and a role with login access and make sure to update the conection url in within `.env` file

-3- activate your venv
+4- activate your venv

-4- run `pip install -r requirements.txt` to install dependencies
+5- run `pip install -r requirements.txt` to install dependencies

-5- run `python manage.py migrate`
+6- run `python manage.py migrate`

-6- run `python manage.py createsuperuser` to create a superuser
+7- run `python manage.py createsuperuser` to create a superuser

-7- start celery and celery beat using these commands `celery -A currency_converter worker -l INFO` then `celery -A currency_converter beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler`
+8- start celery and celery beat using these commands `celery -A currency_converter worker -l INFO` then `celery -A currency_converter beat -l info --scheduler django_celery_beat.schedulers:DatabaseScheduler`

-8- run `python manage.py runserver` to start the server
+9- run `python manage.py runserver` to start the server

 # Using the Application